hukim1112/Inspirenet_ML_tutorial/week3.md

   - main cause of overfitting
     -  too many features
   - main options for addressing overfitting
-    - option1 : reduce number of feeatures
+    - option1 : reduce the number of features
-      - manuaaly select which features to keep
+      - manualy select which features to keep
         : which are the more important features
       - model selection algorithm
         : automatically decide to keep or throw out
-    - option2 : regularization
+    - option2 : regularization(weight decay)
       - keep all the features, but reduce magnitude/values of parameters $\theta_j$
       - works well when we have a lot of features, each of which contributes a bit to predicting $y$